 - issuing the required documentation and verifying that CFIA requirements are met.

-- The Canada Border Services Agency (CBSA) is responsible for:
+- The CBSA is responsible for:

 - notifying the CFIA of plant pest risks identified at the border in a timely manner; and

-In-transit shipments are always required to be reported to the CBSA at the first point of arrival in Canada.
+In-transit shipments are required to be reported to the CBSA at the first point of arrival in Canada.
 Unless listed as prohibited (Appendix 1), U.S. origin plants and plant products are approved to move in-transit through Canada provided they meet the following requirements.

 To mitigate the possibility of spillage or pest escape, all eligible shipments of plants and plant products of U.S. origin moving in-transit must, at a minimum, be:

 - contained in closed containers that are in good condition; and

 - free of soil, live pests or signs of live pest, weed seeds and plant debris on the outside; and